-If you bought a WingtraOne directly with PPK option, the PPK module will be already installed when you receive your unit.
-If you ordered the WingtraOne PPK add-on then you have to install PPK module on your WingtraOne by following the instructions in the Wingtra Support Doc - Install PPK module.
+If you bought a WingtraOne with the PPK option, the PPK module will already be installed when you receive your unit.
+If you ordered the WingtraOne PPK add-on, then you have to install the PPK module by following the instructions in the Wingtra Support Doc - Install PPK module.

-Further information about the required base station data and the different options to obtain PPK correction data are detailed in the PPK Base Station article.
+Further information about the required base station data and the different options to obtain PPK correction data are detailed in the PPK base station article.

 Post processing kinematics (PPK) uses correction data of a fixed base station on ground to correct the GNSS data of WingtraOne after your flight.
-It allows assignment of centimeter precision geotags to your images.
+It allows assignment of centimeter-level precision geotags to your images.
 This geotagging process happens within the Windows WingtraHub application after your flight(s), typically back in the office.
 You will need the following data: